My Tokyo Guide

 Held annually at Torikoe-jinja Shrine, this Shinto tradition dates back centuries.
 Decorations bought for the New Year are burned on a bonfire—an act known as "tondo-yaki."
 It's said that eating mochi cooked on this fire will offer protection from illness and disaster in the year ahead.

 Tucked away within Ueno Park, Ueno Toshogu Peony Garden is home to a wondrous display of peony flowers.
 While this garden is closed to the public for most of the year, the Fuyu Botan event grants visitors a rare opportunity to take in this garden's immaculate floral displays.

 Daruma are believed to bring longevity, business prosperity, and even assistance in achieving goals.
 They make fantastic good luck charms, and January is the perfect time of year to pick one up.
-You can buy daruma at various market events held in Tokyo, including at "Vitality Market (Daruma Market)".
-Choose from a variety of sizes and colors.
+You can buy daruma at various market events held throughout Tokyo, which offer a variety of sizes and colors.

 Shinnen Ippan Sanga

 This flea market—recognized as one of Tokyo's Intangible Folk Cultural Properties—dates back to the late 16th century.
-It is held on December 15 and 16, and January 15 and 16.
-Back in the late 16th century, scraps of fabric known as "boro" were traded at the market.
-Nowadays, the Setagaya Boro-ichi flea market features around 700 vendors selling everything from food to antiques.
+It is held over four days in total: December 15-16, and January 15-16.
+Back in the Meiji Period (1868-1912), scraps of fabric known as "boro" were traded at the market.
+Nowadays, the Setagaya Boro-ichi flea market features a wide array of vendors selling everything from food to antiques.